We all know what an ugly website looks like.

 Ain’t nobody got time for that.

-In 2014, mobile web use finally surpassed desktop use for web browsing, and that gap is only growing wider.
+Mobile web use finally surpassed desktop web in 2014, and that gap is only growing wider.

-That’s why it’s so surprising that—four years later—some businesses still haven’t made the switch to a responsive, mobile-friendly website.
+That’s why it’s so surprising that some businesses still haven’t made the switch to a responsive, mobile-friendly website.

 Responsive websites automatically resize your site to fit screens of any size, no matter what device it’s being viewed on: laptop, desktop monitor, smart phone, or tablet.